 According to a Bloomberg report in 2017, coffee prices increased because of another drought in certain regions of Brazil, and too much rain in Vietnam and a smaller harvest in Indonesia.
 These factors contribute to a decreased amount of the Robusta bean.
 Retail prices were increased again by the end of 2017 at most large companies like Starbucks, Dunkin Donuts, etc.

-5. Culture -How coffee went from commodity to luxury through the first wave, second wave and awesome wave.
+5. Culture -How coffee went from commodity to luxury through the first wave, second wave, and third (awesome) wave.

 Coffee was not interesting